 If you are a high school student

 High school students must first apply to a two-year Associate in Applied Science (AAS), preferably in one of FIT’s School Art and Design programs such as Illustration or Communication Design.
-On completing that degree, students may apply to the two-year Computer Animation and Interactive Media BFA program.
+On completing that degree, students may apply to the two-year Animation, Interactive Media, & Game Design BFA program.
 The Computer Graphics Department can provide information regarding the best course of study to guide you into the program.

 If you have an AAS from FIT

-You may apply to the Bachelor of Fine Arts (BFA) program if your AAS is from one of FIT’s School of Art and Design programs and you have 60 transferable credits as they apply to the Computer Animation & Interactive Media program.
+You may apply to the Bachelor of Fine Arts (BFA) program if your AAS is from one of FIT’s School of Art and Design programs and you have 60 transferable credits as they apply to the Animation, Interactive Media, & Game Design program.
 Applicants are expected to provide a competitive portfolio and the department will schedule a portfolio interview with you.
-If your AAS from FIT is not in an art or design related field, please schedule an appointment with the Admissions department to discuss your options.
+If your AAS from FIT is not in an art or design related field, please schedule an appointment with the Admissions Office to discuss your options.